 (a).
 See DH 3.3

 Net settlement in the event of nonperformance or default

 discusses how contracts that contain penalties for nonperformance or default meet the net settlement criterion if the contract’s default provisions call for net settlement upon such nonperformance or default.
 As a result, reporting entities need to evaluate all default provisions and termination penalties when determining whether a contract includes net settlement provisions.

 Figure DH 2-1 summarizes key considerations in evaluating default provisions.
-See UP 3 for additional information.
+See UP 3